-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the Claims Audit Report as of February 28, 2018 as submitted by Cerini & Associates, LLP."
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Mr. Coggin, and approved unanimously (8-0) to approve the Claims Audit Report as of February 28, 2018 as submitted by Cerini & Associates, LLP."